All Episodes

 You'll be able to continue to count ballots even if they come in six days late.

-Our law is very quite very clear.
+Our law is very clear.

-Get your vote, you ballot in in time.
+Get your vote, your ballot in time.

-It's got to be in by election day so it can be counted.
+It's got to be in by Election Day so it can be counted.

-So hopefully we won't have further activism.
+So hopefully we won't have further judicial activism.

 And again, all I can tell you is among Trump supporters, the enthusiasm is through the roof.